-We provided grants directly to carers who live in Scotland and are caring for someone with a diagnosis of dementia.
+We provided grants directly to carers who care for a child or adult with learning disabilities.

 To support the continuation of an annual multi-sport, pan disability residential sports camp held at Largs National Sports Centre in July 2014.

 Demand for the camps is growing and we cannot expand places or provide additional equipment.
 The camps are three days long, very positive and intensive for participants and a great chance for carer respite.

 The project offered a school holiday club over the spring and summer school breaks providing activities for young people who, have multiple support needs including severe/complex learning disabilities and autistic spectrum disorder and attend East Park School

 A menu of activities was offered to each young person based on his/her expressed preferences.